joshturnock1/Excel-Census-Income-Analysis/README.md

 ### Project Overview

+This project looked at loading an Excel file, cleaning the data and then creating charts, visualizations and reports to look at the data of a census income file.

 ### Data Sources

 The main data source used for this analysis is the "CensusIncome-Graduate.xlsx" containing information about data results from a census.